How do I write my name in Korean?

 research at the Palace Library of Classics ("Jip Hyun Jun"),

-Chinese writing system, which the Koreans had been using for
+Chinese characters, which the Koreans had been using for

-more than one thousand years.
-Chinese characters are stylized symbols of things or ideas, whereas the
+more than a thousand years.
+Chinese characters are stylized symbols of things and ideas, whereas the

 Korean alphabet represents consonants and

 Because the Korean

 alphabet was invented "overnight" rather than having evolved

 over centuries, the inventors wanted